trdownie/ucd-cv-website/README.md

 ### **Core Features**
 Three elements have been used throughout to maintain a consistent layout and support the user goal of being able to quickly access the information they require quickly.

-The teaser button is used on each section (except the last section).
+The **teaser button** is used on each section (except the last section).
 As the last thing on each page, this prompts the user to click the arrow and follow the website in sequential order, which is my preferred navigation path for the user.

-Each section has a heading that is short, sharp and concise, and balances professionalism with personality.
+Each section has a **heading** that is short, sharp and concise, and balances professionalism with personality.
 This keeps things simple and immediately sets the scene for each section.

-The nav menu is sticky, therefore travelling with the user as they explore each section.
+The **nav menu** was meant to be sticky, therefore travelling with the user as they explore each section.
+This was not completed due to limitations outlined below.

 ### **Header**
-The header bar is transparent and changes colour to contrast against the background of the changing sections adding a touch of flare to the project.
+The header bar design is transparent and changes colour to contrast against the background of the changing sections adding a touch of flare to the project.
 The section the user is currently on is highlighted in the relevant accent colour and also an underline.
 In addition, hovering over the words or icons will elicit a colour change in the respective accent colour, but the underline will remain only on the current section, allowing a distinction for user-friendliness.

-The header is split into two sections: the social menu (left) and the nav menu (right).
+The header is split into two sections: **the social menu** (left) and the **nav menu** (right).

-The social menu contains the following social media links, in descending order of importance to users:
+The **social menu** contains the following social media links, in descending order of importance to users:
 •	GitHub, where I share code
 •	LinkedIn, my professional profile
 •	Medium, where I write occasionally about technology